North America HVAC market

 • 2022 Acquisition of major German air conditioning company AL-KO by Trane Technologies

-• 2023 Acquisition of major U.S. air conditioning and residential construction materials dealer Williams Distributing by Daikin
+• 2023 Acquisition of major German air conditioning company Viessmann Climate Solutions by Carrier

-• 2023 Acquisition of U.S. air conditioning company Alliance Air Products and CM3 Building Solutions by Daikin2023 Announcement of acquisition of major German air conditioning company Viessmann Climate Solutions by Carrier
+• 2023 Acquisition of Alliance Air Products and CM3 Building Solutions (U.S.) by Daikin

 Key HVAC players snapshot